How To Get PR in Denmark After Study

 Tax Contributions

 To get PR, you must pay taxes regularly in Denmark.
 The government checks if you’ve paid the correct tax.
-You must not owe money to SKAT, Denmark’s tax office.
+You must not have overdue debt to the public sector.
 If you miss tax payments, your PR may get rejected.

 Proof of Savings